jinghuazhao/Caprion/README.md

 3. Colocalisation.
 See /json/coloc.html.
 Chromosomal positions are in hg19.
 4. Isotopes associated with >1 proteins, /dup/json/dup.htm

-To facilitate navigation, an `index.html` is created in place, so `python3 -m http.server 8000 &` is started from `/rds/project/rds-zuZwCZMsS0w/Caprion_proteomics/analysis`.
+To facilitate navigation, an `index.html` is created in place, so `python3 -m http.server 8000 &` starts a home page.

 ## Non-CSD3 browser(s)